MSaad091/Calculator/README.md

 # Calculator

-A web‑based calculator with basic arithmetic operations and a clean user interface.
+A web-based calculator with basic arithmetic operations and a clean user interface.
 Built using **HTML**, **CSS**, and **JavaScript**.

 ---

-## 🧮 Features
+## Features

-✔ Addition, Subtraction, Multiplication, Division
+  Addition, Subtraction, Multiplication, Division
-✔ Clear (C) and Equal (=) button
+  Clear (C) and Equal (=) button
-✔ Easy to read UI
+  Modern and clean UI design
-✔ Works in modern browsers
+  Works in modern browsers

 ---

-## 🛠️ Technologies Used
+##  Technologies Used

 - HTML
 - CSS